Alaka Das: A Pioneer Artist of Classical Music in Bangladesh

 - Binoy Literature Award in 2013.

-- District Fine Arts Academy Award in 2014 and etc.
+- District Fine Arts Academy Award in 2014.

-Alaka Das is singing an Indian Classical Raag Boijoyonti
+Alaka Das is singing an Indian Classical Raag Vaijayanti

 For music lovers in Bangladesh today, Alaka Das is a reminder of the gold standard of musical performance over the last five decades, attained through years of rigorous riyaz (practice).
 She is a prolific artist of Indian classical music who sings her heart out during performances and compels the listeners to submit to the magnificent charm of Indian classical music.